Maexwel/web-structure/README.md

 ## Base configuration
 The base configuration of the app include :
  - env files injection (dev, production).
-You can configure your env variables in the .env files (.env.dev for dev, .env.prod for production)
+You can configure your env variables in the .env file
  - web.config configuration (https redirection and router redirection)
  - **index.js** configuration (entry point of the app)